graphs2go/lib/README.md

-# loaders
+# shared

-Loaders shared by multiple pipelines to e.g., write RDF to files.
+Code shared by multiple pipelines to e.g., write RDF to files.

 ## Prerequisites